AlvinSheng/SLG-Deep-Learning/AWS_tutorial.md

 sudo gdebi rstudio-server-1.2.5033-amd64.deb

 *The below command didn't work for me.
-Trying to troubleshoot rn*
+Trying to troubleshoot right now* *My possible solution to this is to do this command (sudo -e /etc/rstudio/rserver.conf) and edit the file directly, e.g. type session-timeout-minutes=0 into the file.
+Do the same with the other "echo '...' >> \ /etc/rstudio/rsession or rserver.conf*

 sudo /bin/bash -c "echo 'session-timeout-minutes=0' >> \ /etc/rstudio/rsession.conf"